Frequently Asked Questions about Group Insurance

 2. “We are a small organization.
 Are we eligible for a group plan?”

 Several of the insurance companies we work with will accept a group with as few as 2 members for setting up a group plan.
 So, you are never too small of a group for getting quotes.
-In fact, it makes sense to get quotes when small so that new staff can be eligible immediately with no preconditions or risk of refusal, at the same rate as current insured staff.
+In fact, it makes sense to get quotes when small so that new staff can be eligible can be enrolled automatically.

 3. “Can people select their own deductible and benefits on a group plan?”

 Everyone on the same group plan must agree to the deductible and benefits the group has chosen.
-However, sometimes it is possible to set up two separate groups within a large organization to meet the insurance needs of all employees.
-The unique benefit of working with a broker such as Good Neighbor is that we can offer customized solutions that individual insurers cannot.
+However, for large groups (over 100), some companies will offer 2 options, that employees can select.
+The unique benefit of working with a broker such as Good Neighbor is that we can offer customized solutions that by going to multiple carriers.

 4. “What are the benefits of a group plan vs. individual plan(s)?”